petegale/tapper/README.md

 Installing the software
 -----------------------

-This is installing from a base of Raspbian Stretch Lite.
+This is installing from a base of Raspbian Stretch Lite:

 First of all let's enable i2C and SPI